 With the addition of the MDN (mercury deposition) in 1996, the number of individual (type 3) agreements has risen to current 85 sites.
 MDN support comes largely from state, local, and tribal government agencies in states confronting a growing number of health advisories because of mercury-contaminated fish.
 PO outreach efforts have been successful in enlisting new MDN support from these agencies.
 MDN is currently at 100 sites, most in the U.S., several in Canada (six sites), and within Tribal Nations (13 sites).
 This network effort supports the Grand Challenge 1, 4, and 5 (food sources, although not always agriculturally derived).

 The NRSP-3 committees and PO continue to look for ways the project can serve regional and national needs.
 Partnering with USDA-ARS to use NADP samples for detecting ASR spores in precipitation was a very good use of the networks in the past.
 Initiating the AMON has demonstrated the viability of cost-efficient passive sampling methods for measuring ambient ammonia and is responding to the national need to better understand ammonia sources, atmospheric cycling, and deposition.
-This was (and is) a useful agricultural use of the networks.
+Thisis a useful agricultural use of the networks.
 This network shows a strong potential for future growth.
 Several other potential uses of the networks and agriculture have been identified in other section of this report.

 These and other efforts remain true to the vision that NRSP-3/NADP will remain one of the nation's premier research support projects, serving science and education, and supporting informed decisions on air quality issues.